MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Conclusion

 \section{Conclusion}

-We propose \method{}, a server--client privacy-preserving unlearning framework under a dual non-disclosure constraint: the server does not reveal its exact model parameters, and the client does not share its data. \method{} is the first, to our knowledge, to enable unlearning under this strict setting without additional assumptions (\eg distributional constraints or surrogate models/data), while achieving performance comparable to, and sometimes better than, no-privacy noise-free unlearning.
-We provide theoretical guarantees that harmonic aggregation eliminates first-order noise error, multi-copy unlearning improves stability, and the reparameterization preserves both functionality and optimization trajectories.
+We propose \method{}, a server-client privacy-preserving unlearning framework under a dual non-disclosure constraint: the server does not reveal its exact model parameters, and the client does not share its data. \method{} is the first, to our knowledge, to enable unlearning under this strict setting without additional assumptions (\eg distributional constraints or surrogate models/data), while achieving performance comparable to, and sometimes better than, no-privacy noise-free unlearning.
+We provide theoretical guarantees that harmonic aggregation eliminates first-order noise error, multi-copy unlearning improves stability, and the reparameterization preserves both functionality and optimization trajectories, while ensuring the breaking of the security key is NP-hard.
 Empirically, \method{} consistently outperforms privacy baselines and can even surpass the noise-free baseline due to multi-copy stability.
 Although local computation grows linearly with the copy number, two copies suffice in all our experiments.
 Future work may design improved communication protocols and further reduce computational cost.